simpleledger/conceptual-specification-obsolete/README.md

 SLP defines voiding of resource transfers and renaming of entities and resources so that they can be displayed nicely in the ledger's current state.

 ### Upgrading a ledger's protocol version
 Any ledger utilizing a particular SLP version can change to another SLP version by simply using the LEDGER command again with the desired version specified.
-Since the blockchain economics and protocol capibilities will change over time it will be important to be able to switch to a different SLP version.
+Since the blockchain economics and protocol capabilities will change over time it will be important to be able to switch to a different SLP version.
 For example, if many ledger entries are being made through an API then transactions may be expensive so a much less verbose SLP protocol will be desired to reduce cost.
 Another scenario may be that one protocol version may have more features than another.

 ### Timestamps
 A transaction or transfer of resources that happens in the real world will likely occur at a different time from when the associated ledger entry is made on the blockchain.
 For this reason, an optional timestamp field can be included for TRANSFER entries.